Category:612 Impact Attenuators

 612.1.1 Truck- and Trailer-Mounted Attenuators

-Truck-mounted attenuators (TMAs) are energy-absorbing devices attached to the rear of the trucks used as protective vehicles, thus protecting the motorist and the protective vehicle's driver upon impact.
+Truck/Trailor-mounted attenuators (TMAs) are energy-absorbing devices attached to the rear of the trucks and used as protective vehicles, thus protecting the motorist and the protective vehicle's driver upon impact.

-The National Cooperative Highway Research Project and AASHTO Manual for Assessing Safety Hardware (MASH) tests and sets crash criteria for TMAs.
+The National Cooperative Highway Research Project 350 (NCHRP 350) and AASHTO Manual for Assessing Safety Hardware (MASH) set the crash criteria for TMAs.
 TMAs purchased by MoDOT meet these requirements.

 Damaged TMAs are to be removed from service and either repaired or replaced.

-The NCHRP crash tests were straight-on and offset collisions, not side impacts.
+NCHRP 350 and MASH crash-tests straight-on and offset collisions, not side impacts.
 TMAs are not designed for side impacts.

-Articles on MoDOT's truck-mounted attenuator training and Maintenance Planning Guidelines for Impact Attenuators are also available.
+Articles on MoDOT's Maintenance Planning Guidelines for Impact Attenuators are available upon request.

 Lighting.
 All lighting should be appropriately set, depending on the day or nighttime conditions.